ArsenyYankovsky/serverless-rust-starter/README.md

 # Serverless Rust Starter

-A simple starter project with Rust and Serverless Framework
+A simple starter project with Rust and Serverless Framework.
+This starter aims to use the latest versions of Serverless Framework, packages, and crates.

-✔️ Serverless Framework 2
+✔️ Serverless Framework 3

-✔️ Typed requests and responses with aws_lambda_events `0.5.0`
+✔️ Typed requests and responses with aws_lambda_events `0.6.1`

-✔️ Lambda Runtime `0.4.1`
+✔️ Lambda Runtime `0.5.0`

 ✔️ Serverless Rust plugin `0.3.8`